axant/tgext.celery/README.rst

 About tgext.celery
 -------------------------

-tgext.celery is a TurboGears2 extension
+tgext.celery is a TurboGears2 extension that integrate celery into a turbogears application

+I tested this extension just with the

 Installing
 -------------------------------